eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- If you're a systems person, you can play to your strengths and keep growing your expertise in any of the above areas, or instead jump outside your comfort zone and learn more about AI applications.
 Two things are certain: a) you'll be constantly learning and pushing the boundaries of your skills and knowledge; b) it'll be fun!
 What we ask for is evidence supporting your abilities and motivation: it's up to you to decide what that evidence might be.
 	- If that sounds like your cup of tea, please send us your CV and covering letter to info@krai.ai - we will be happy to arrange a friendly chat.
 + skill set:
+	- Microarchitecture study of next-generation MN-Core
+	- We will work on various studies to improve the performance, power, and area of the next-generation MN-Core microarchitecture.
+	- Communication Language: Japanese
+	- Knowledge of computer architecture
+	- Advanced Verilog HDL/System Verilog coding skills
+	- Experience in verifying RTL by logic simulation
+	- Experience in using synthesis/place-and-route tools
+	- Knowledge of STA
+	- Basic knowledge of deep learning
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.